To Spike or Not To Spike: A Digital Hardware Perspective on Deep Learning Acceleration: Conclusions

 \section{Conclusions}

 This paper analyzes \ac{SOTA} digital hardware accelerators implementing \ac{ANN} and \ac{SNN} models performing two types of tasks: static and temporal datasets.
 The architectures are compared on classification accuracy and energy consumption per inference.
-The results suggest that: \begin{itemize} \item On static images and object recognition tasks, current \ac{SNN} models and hardware perform worse than their \ac{ANN} counterparts.
-This requires improvements in both the neural network models and the hardware by targeting higher sparsity in the network firing activity and improved hardware capabilities in taking advantage of it. \item On temporal tasks, \acp{SNN} show a really competitive energy efficiency, and represent the only case in which full on-chip training and learning is performed~\cite{frenkel2022reckon}.
+The results suggest that: \begin{itemize} \item \highlightReview{Current \ac{ANN} models and digital hardware accelerators outperform their \ac{SNN} counterparts on static images and object recognition tasks.
+One reason is that the multi-timestep processing of \acp{SNN} increases the operations per inference, leading to throughput and energy overheads.} \item On temporal tasks, \acp{SNN} show a really competitive energy efficiency, and represent the only case in which full on-chip training and learning is performed~\cite{frenkel2022reckon}.
 This advantage should be exploited, together with new training strategies that promote both improvement in classification accuracy, which is still lower than the ANN counterpart, and sparse firing activity, that would lower further the energy consumption of the accelerator. \item Further investigation of efficient model and hardware solutions targeting bio-inspired sensors data, such as event cameras \cite{gallego2020event} and silicon cochleas \cite{yang20160}, are needed to take advantage of the time-related functioning of spiking neurons and architectures. \item Hybrid \ac{SNN} and \ac{ANN} solutions might be the key to maximize task performance and efficiency.
 C-DNN'23~\cite{kim2023c} shows the second-best efficiency among the accelerators analyzed, despite being implemented in a \SI{28}{\nano\meter} \ac{CMOS} process, while the best-performing chip takes advantage of a \SI{5}{\nano\meter} \ac{CMOS} technological node. \end{itemize}

-In conclusion, the answer to our original question is ``\textit{Let it spike, but at the right rate, on the right task and, maybe, not alone.}''.
+In conclusion, the answer to our original question is that there are few tasks in which one should spike, but \highlightReview{full on-chip learning accelerators, such as ReckOn~\cite{frenkel2022reckon},} and mixed architectures represent a promising research direction that should be further addressed, instead of simply replicating \ac{ANN} architectures on tasks where there is no efficiency or accuracy advantage to \acp{SNN}.